CHAPTER 15. UTILITIESCHAPTER 15. UTILITIES\Article 8. Stormwater Management Regulations

 Unless otherwise approved, the following rules shall govern the design of improvements with respect to managing stormwater runoff:

 (a) Methods Of Determining Stormwater Runoff.
 In determining the amount of stormwater runoff from a development, it is important for the designer to relate the methodology to be used in his calculations to the proportionate size of the tributary watershed area.
-In developments where the area contributing runoff is twenty-five acres or less, the rational method of calculating the quantity of runoff shall be used.
-Developments where the area contributing runoff is greater than twenty-five acres and up to two hundred acres shall be designed using the unit hydrograph method.
-The preferred method of hydrograph development shall be as described in the Soil Conservation Service publication “Urban Hydrology For Small Watersheds” (Technical Release No. 55 - January, 1975).
-Use of methods other than those described shall be only upon approval of the Director.
+Approved methods of determining stormwater runoff shall be contained in the Storm Water Manual.
+Use of methods other than those described in the Stormwater Manual shall be only upon approval of the Director.

 (b) Development Design.
 Streets, blocks, depth of lots, parks, and other public grounds shall be located and laid out in such a manner as to minimize the velocity of overland flow and allow maximum opportunity for infiltration of stormwater into the ground, and to preserve and utilize existing and planned streams, channels and detention basins, and include, whenever possible, streams and floodplains within parks and other public grounds.